asreva/ada-2020-project-milestone-p3-p3_ada-dream-team/README.md

 2. Brightkite dataset: https://snap.stanford.edu/data/loc-Brightkite.html.
 A dataset from the paper.
 Checkins of users and friends relationship.
 3. Compilation of UNData: https://www.kaggle.com/sudalairajkumar/undata-country-profiles.
 Different characteristics for each country.
 4. Compilation of USGovt: https://www.kaggle.com/fernandol/countries-of-the-world.
 More characteristics for each country.
+5. happiness2020.pkl and countries_info.csv from "tutorial 01- Handling data".
+More characteristics for each country.
 ### 4. Methods:
 1. Mapping (home position to country belonging)
 2. Classification/Regression (try to predict the belonging or the characteristics when belonging to one country)